enthought/enaml/docs/source/architecture.rst

 Design and Architecture
 =======================

-.. warning:: This sections is outdated and needs to be updated.
+.. warning:: This sections is outdated

 Enaml is designed with a flexible, open architecture.
 It is designed to be able to adapt to different UI toolkit backends beyond the currently supported